 -The infusion rate should be slowed or interrupted if the patient develops an infusion related reaction.

--In order to prevent medication errors it is important to check the vial labels to ensure that the drug being prepared and administered is ado-trastuzumab emtansine and not trastuzumab.
+-To prevent medication errors check the vial labels to ensure that the drug being prepared and administered is trastuzumab emtansine and not trastuzumab.

 -Follow procedures for proper handling and disposal of anticancer drugs.

 More about ado-trastuzumab emtansine